Elise von Jung-Stilling

 Elise von Jung-Stilling (Elise von Jung-Stilling, Elīze Junga-Štilinga, 9 September 1829 – 10 July 1904) was painter and founder of private painting school in Riga.
 She was also cameralist, ophthalmologist and writer, granddaughter of writer Johann Heinrich Jung.

 Biography

-Eliza von Jung-Shilling was born on 9 September 1829 in Mitáva (now Jelgava) in a Baltic-German family.
+Eliza von Jung-Shilling was born on 9 September 1829 in Mītava (now Jelgava) in a Baltic-German family.
 In 1827 her father received the Russian hereditary nobility and in 1838 officiated as senior postmaster and state councilor in Riga.

 She took private lessons from the artist Julius Döring in Mitau, who himself studied at Dresden Academy of Painting, Sculpture, Engraving, and Architecture.